Gestalt44/Borderlands_Config_utility/README.md

 - Core Java/ JavaSE file handling classes that read, modify and write the .ini file.
 Uses Arraylist of custom type Pair as a temporary storage for the read file.
 - Each modfiied property in the GUI_controller is added to the Arraylist changed_settings.
 To actually make the change, the changed_settings Arraylist is compared with the read_file Arraylist and the matching if a property occurs in both Arraylists, the value of that property is changed in the read_file Arraylist.
-- **Using a Map would've been the ideal datastructure but i found out that the file contains some duplicate keys, hence i swithced to Arraylist.**
+- **Using a Map would've been the ideal data structure but i found out that the file contains some duplicate keys, hence i swithced to Arraylist.**
-- Finally the read_File arraylist is written at to disk at the actual location when the GUI_controller's Save and Exit button is fired.
+- Finally the read_File arraylist is written to the disk at the actual location when the GUI_controller's Save and Exit button is fired.
 - Used Buffering and try catches all around.

 ### Pair